szaumoor/ZSTweaks/README.md

 In case you don't enjoy feeling like casting it might give you a tiny seizure.

+**Component 351:** Make Earthquake's more effective as a spell

+This component makes the saves and damage against the effects decay less harshly:

+1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save
+3rd round = 4d6 damage, -2 save

+Additionally it fixes the likely incorrect probability of 3% to summon a hostile elemental, so it is 2% instead.

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up

 It only lasts 30 seconds, which might be insufficient for fights with vampires.
 Since it's a very powerful effect, the increases in duration are moderate, one round per 2 levels after level 7 up to 66 seconds at level 19.